 Dogs are part of our lives.
 They are a part of our family.
 We want to take them everywhere.
 We buy them the best food and their favorite toys.
 We love them like furry little children.
 But they are still dogs and need to be treated as such.
 Sound harsh?
 To your dog, it sounds like plain common sense.

-Dogs communicate with body language and eye contact.
-You want to remove as much of that as possible so there are no mixed signals between you and your dog.
-To a dog, excessive eye contact is either intimidating or a challenge and neither of those are really what you want to communicate.
+You want to remove as much of that as possible, so there are no mixed signals between you and your dog.
+To a dog, excessive eye contact is either intimidating or a challenge, and neither of those is really what you want to communicate.
 Body language is how your dog reads your intentions and interactions.
 It is a lot for them to process if you are chasing after them and screaming.
-They are faster than you and you probably just scared the bejezzus out of them!
+They are faster than you, and you probably just scared the bejeezus out of them!
 For the next few weeks, keep a leash on your dog and let him drag it around.
 Only do this while you are home to supervise his safety and do not keep it on him while he is in the crate.
-If you need to correct your dog or stop him from playing the chase me game just step on or grab the leash instead of the dog.
+If you need to correct your dog or stop him from playing the chase me game, just step on or grab the leash instead of the dog.
 It is best to teach your dog appropriate behaviors by setting up the situation.
-This way you are in control of the situation and more likely to effectively define the desirable response.
+This way, you control the situation and are more likely to define the desirable response effectively.

-If you are inconsistent with your dog then you are confusing him.
-Dogs learn by repetition and they learn that a behavior is either right or it is wrong.
+If you are inconsistent with your dog, then you are confusing him.
+Dogs learn by repetition, and they learn that a behavior is either right or it is wrong.
 Dogs do not have a gray area and do not generalize.
-It is your job to clearly define the rules.
+It is your job to define the rules clearly.
 They need structure and boundaries in their lives.
-It takes time and effort but you can have a wonderful, rewarding relationship with your dog.
+It takes time and effort, but you can have a wonderful, rewarding relationship with your dog.